-The duties of the ASB President are as follows: to preside over the Executive Board, Executive Cabinet, the Senate, and the House of Representatives; to report the status of the meetings to the Principal; to report the status of main issues to the associated student body; to be, along with the Vice President, a reference on the Henry M. Jackson Constitution; and he/she also creates and distributes the Agenda prior to each Senate and House meeting.
+The duties of the ASB President are as follows: to preside over the Executive Board, Executive Cabinet, the Senate, and the House of Representatives; to report the status of the meetings to the Principal; to report the status of main issues to the associated student body; to be, along with the Vice President, a reference on the Henry M. Jackson Constitution.
+He/she will also represent Jackson High School at LASC Interhigh meetings; he/she must report to the ASB Executive Board, Cabinet, and both Houses of Congress on LASC Interhigh news and be actively involved in the activities of the LASC Interhigh.
 He/she has the deciding vote in both Senate and House meetings when there is not a 50% + 1 majority.
 If there is no tie in voting, the President does not vote, (except in ASB Executive Board meetings).
-He/she is also in charge of creating and distributing agendas for House and Senate meetings.
-He/she also agrees to attend both Senate and House meetings.
+He/she also agrees to attend and lead both Senate and House meetings in an unbiased manner.